christianhelle/apiclientcodegen/README.md

 For tips and tricks on software development, check out [my blog](https://christian-helle.blogspot.com)

-If you find this useful and feel a bit generous then feel free to [buy me a coffee](https://www.buymeacoffee.com/christianhelle) :)
+If you find this useful and feel a bit generous then feel free to [buy me a coffee ☕](https://www.buymeacoffee.com/christianhelle)